Lenny Harris: Coaching career

 After his release, he became the infield coordinator for the Washington Nationals, and eventually, the hitting coach.
 He was fired by the Nationals on September 28, 2008, after less than two seasons on the job.

-On October 24, 2008, Harris became the Los Angeles Dodgers minor league hitting instructor at Camelback Ranch, the team's Spring Training facility.
+On October 24, 2008, Harris became the Los Angeles Dodgers minor league hitting instructor at Camelback Ranch, the team's spring training facility.
 In 2011, he was the hitting coach for the Great Lakes Loons.
 After serving as a coach for the Gulf Coast League Marlins, he became the assistant hitting coach of the Miami Marlins and later became the third base coach of the Miami Marlins.
 He was let go by the Marlins after the 2016 season.

 For the 2017 season, Harris returned to the Reds as a coach for their Arizona league affiliate.

+In 2025, he was named bench coach of the Daytona Tortugas the Single-A affiliate of the Cincinnati Reds.